rhysd/rust-doc.vim/README.md

 All arguments of the command can be completed.
 Please enter `<Tab>` to complete them.

+And `:RustDocFuzzy` command is also available to search the argument fuzzily.

 - Mapping `K`

 Entering key `K` in your Rust source opens most corresponding document in your crate.

 `K` mapping is available in normal mode and visual mode.
 In normal mode, the word under the cursor is used.
 In visual mode, the selected text is used.

 - [unite.vim](https://github.com/Shougo/unite.vim) source